UNSW-oceanography/Useful_science_docs/ocean_heat_buget_roms.md

 ---

 ## Introduction
-The Ocean Heat Budget (OHB) is a usefull approach to provide information about the ocean heat drivers.
-It is meant to give you an accurate decomposition of the terms controlling the temperature change over time in a specific area.
+The Ocean Heat Budget (OHB) is a useful approach to provide information about the drivers of ocean heat.
+It is designed to offer an accurate decomposition of the terms controlling the temperature change over time in a specific area.

-The main challenge that initiated the analysis was to find the relationship between the divergent diagnostic terms and the flux terms from the averaged output.
-If this correlation could be done, it would be possible to use the flux terms on the grid faces with a proportional correspondence in the change of temperature in the grid cell center.
-The application of this correlation is that it could give confidence that a cross-contour heat transport amount is correct because it is conserving the heat inside the system.
+The main challenge that initiated the analysis was to find the relationship between the divergent diagnostic terms and the flux terms (Huon_temp and Hvom_temp) from the averaged output.
+If this correlation could be established, it would be possible to use the flux terms on the grid faces with a proportional correspondence to the change in temperature at the grid cell center.
+The application of this correlation is that it could provide confidence that a cross-contour heat transport amount is correct because it conserves the heat within the system.

-This document contains relevant discussion that I have had with Neil Malan, Fabio Dias, Ryan Holmes and John Wilkin.
+This document contains relevant discussions that I have had with Neil Malan, Fabio Dias, Ryan Holmes, and John Wilkin.

 <br>

 ## The heat budget equation

-By design, the ROMS model satisfy the heat conservation equation at every grid poing.
+By design, the ROMS model satisfies the heat conservation equation at every grid point.
 The time evolution of temperature in the ocean is given by the sum of net heat exchange with the atmosphere, divergence of advective heat transport by horizontal and vertical velocities, and three-dimensional diffusive processes:

 $$
 \frac{\partial T}{\partial t} = \frac{\partial Q}{\partial z} - \rho_0 c_p \Big[ \textbf{u} \cdot \nabla T - \Big( \kappa_H \nabla^2_H T + \kappa_z \frac{\partial^2 T}{\partial z^2} + K^{turb}_T \Big)\Big ]